Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Introduction

 Recently, advances in manufacturing techniques allow the precise control of a material's structure across scales, making it possible to systematically explore the geometric aspect of this design space.
-There are particularly promising opportunities within the context of mechanical ``meta-materials"\footnote{The terms ``metamaterials" and ``architected materials" are often used interchangeably in the literature.} which have already demonstrated novel mechanical properties (such as a high stiffness-to-density ratio \cite{zheng2014ultralight,meza2014strong}, with chiral character \cite{frenzel2017three}, and being (re-)programmable \cite{wang2021structured,chen2021reprogrammable,liu2022growth}) that are not found in conventionally manufactured materials. \citep{kadic20193d,xia2022responsive} provide comprehensive introductions to this topic.
-An emergent research area is that of studying the fracture resistance of these meta-materials \cite{shaikeea2022toughness, da2022data, jia2023controlling, karapiperis2023prediction, magrini2023control}, particularly the class of meta-materials containing arrays of compliant inclusions (which often take the form of voids \cite{heide2020mechanics, fulco2022decoupling, liu2020high}).
-These studies recognized that the geometrical configuration of these inclusions (mainly size and spacing) could alter crack propagation behaviors \cite{hossain2014effective, heide2020mechanics}.
-It has been argued that the size of the K-dominance zone plays an important role in this regard \cite{hossain2014effective}.
-A properly designed configuration can thus lead to attaining high toughness \cite{liu2020high, conway2021increasing}, and even directional asymmetry toughness when designing inclusion shape comes into play as well \cite{brodnik2021fracture}.
+There are particularly promising opportunities within the context of mechanical ``meta-materials"\footnote{The terms ``metamaterials" and ``architected materials" are often used interchangeably in the literature.} which have already demonstrated novel mechanical properties (such as a high stiffness-to-density ratio \cite{zheng2014ultralight,meza2014strong}, with chiral character \cite{frenzel2017three}, and being (re-)programmable \cite{wang2021structured,chen2021reprogrammable,liu2022growth}) that are not found in conventionally manufactured materials. \citep{kadic20193d, xia2022responsive} provide comprehensive introductions to this topic.
+An emerging research area is that of studying the resistance to fracture of these metamaterials \cite{shaikeea2022toughness, da2022data, jia2023controlling, karapiperis2023prediction, magrini2023control}, particularly the class of metamaterials containing arrays of compliant inclusions (which often take the form of voids \cite{heide2020mechanics, fulco2022decoupling, liu2020high}).
+These studies recognized that the geometrical configuration of these inclusions (mainly size and spacing) could alter crack propagation behaviors \cite{hossain2014effective, bleyer2017dynamic, heide2020mechanics}.
+It has been argued that the K-dominant zone matters in this regard \cite{hossain2014effective, brodnik2021fracture}.
+A properly designed configuration can lead to high toughness \cite{liu2020high, conway2021increasing} and even directional asymmetry in toughness when designing inclusion shape comes into play as well \cite{brodnik2021fracture}.